 5G networks are now a reality as they are being deployed by several carriers around the world.
 To unlock its full potential, 5G relies on technological advancements such as Cloud, virtualization and softwarization.
 Given the complexity, flexibility and elasticity inherent to these technologies, providing evidence of end-to-end compliance (the process known as security compliance auditing) can be challenging.
 In collaboration with Montreal-based Concordia University, Ericsson Security Research is leveraging its previous collaborations on Cloud Security Compliance auditing to tackle new issues in NFV/SDN domains – a move which is critical to the future of the Internet of Things (IoT).

-Established in 2002, CIISE offers graduate programs in information system security.
-With 16 permanent researchers, hundreds of graduate students and high levels of funding, the Institute is a thriving environment for interdisciplinary research.
+Established in 2002, the Concordia Institute for Information System Engineering (CIISE) offers graduate programs in information system security.
+With a total of 65 cybersecurity researchers, including 10 professors, 55 graduate students and postdoctoral fellows and high levels of funding, the Institute is a thriving environment for interdisciplinary research.

-The collaboration fuses Ericsson's strong tradition of security research and development with CIISE's advanced capabilities within information systems engineering and cyber security in the field of cloud computing.
+The collaboration fuses Ericsson's strong tradition of security research and development with Concordia's advanced capabilities within information systems engineering and cyber security in the field of cloud computing.